-Overview and Scrutiny Committees should keep in mind some of the fundamental questions:-
+Overview and Scrutiny Committees should keep in mind some of the fundamental questions:- staff and service users?

 Are we doing what users/non users/local residents want?

 Are users' needs central to the service?

 Why are we doing this?

 What are we trying to achieve?

 How well are we doing?

 How do we compare with others?

 Are we delivering value for money?

 How do we know?

 What can we improve?